ait-aecid/rootkit-detection-ebpf-time-trace/README.md

 If you use any of the resources provided in this repository, please cite the following publication:
 * Landauer, M., Alton, L., Lindorfer, M., Skopik, F., Wurzenberger, M., & Hotwagner, W. (2025).
 Trace of the Times: Rootkit Detection through Temporal Anomalies in Kernel Activity.
 Under Review.

-Then, to perform analysis over the data, feed the file to an instance of `process_data.py:Plot`, or simply run `run.py`.